yanir75/Python-Server-Client/README.md

 This project will be on creating a server and a client in python Most basic usage we will create a server which will receive a request for helloworld.html file.
 And will return it.
-We will use multithreaded server.
+There is an option for multithreaded server.

 # How to use